Omicron is a COVID-19 variant that is the dominant strain throughout the nation and in Colorado.

 COVID-19 is a type of coronavirus, a large family of viruses.
 Scientists monitor changes in the virus, including changes to the spikes on the surface of the virus.
 This field of study is helping scientists understand how changes to the virus might affect how it spreads and how sick it makes people.

-At this time, research trials show that the two COVID-19 vaccines approved for emergency use — those made by Pfizer and Moderna — reduce the number of hospitalizations and deaths due to the virus to zero or nearly zero, regardless of the strain of COVID-19 a person is infected with.
+At this time, research trials show that COVID-19 vaccines greatly reduce the number of hospitalizations and deaths due to the virus, regardless of the strain of COVID-19 a person is infected with.

-The primary variants of most concern in the United States are the
+The Variants of Concern in the United States at this time are the:

 For more information on variants, please visit the CDC.